-- Subgroup analysis: optimal probability weights can be used to evaluate the effect of a treatment (or intervention) on an outcome across subgroups of the population under study.
+- Analysis of treatment effect across sub-populations: optimal probability weights can be used to evaluate the effect of a treatment (or intervention) on an outcome across sub-populations of the population under study.

 - Generalization: optimal probability weights can be used to generalize the study findings to target populations.

 In addition, I very much enjoy teaching statistics and I am passionate about deepening my knowledge of mathematical statistics, probability and data science.

 Santacatterina M, Bottai M. Inferences and conjectures in clinical trials: a systematic review of generalizability of study findings.
 J Intern Med, 2016, 279(1):123-6.

 Optimal probability weights for inference with constrained precision.

 International Conference of the Royal Statistical Society, Manchester, UK

 Since 2012 I am a teaching assistant for the courses: